SpikeAI/2022-10-04_polychronies_OBSOLETE/manuscript.md

 First, we will review models for the detection of polychronous groups:

-* We review theoretical and computational foundations of PG detection in models.
+* A crucial advantage of Spiking Neural Networks (SNNs) architectures lies in its processing of temporal information.
+Yet, most SNNs encode the temporal signal as an analog signal and try to “cross-compile” classical Neural Network to a spiking architecture.
+To go beyond the state-of-the-art, we will review here on one core computation of a spiking neuron, that is, is its ability to switch from the classical integrator mode (summing analog currents on its synapses) to a synchrony detector where it emits a spike whenever presynaptic spiking inputs are synchronized.
+To overcome the diversity of input presynaptic patterns, we will explore different existing architectures to learn to detect stable “polychronous“ events, that is, volleys of spikes which are stable up to certain synaptic delays.
+These models will be compared in light of neuroscientific and computational perspectives.
+We review theoretical and computational foundations of PG detection in models.

 * Application to Image processing using sparse spiking representations: Using the core computational unit defined, extension of the computation to a topographic representation similar to that observed in the primary visual cortex of mammals. design of micro-circuits with specific lateral interactions will allow us to design efficient micro-circuits for the sparse representation of images.